-To meet this test, your tax home must be in a foreign country, or countries, throughout your period of bona fide residence or physical presence, whichever applies.
+To meet this test, your tax home must be in a foreign country, or countries (see Foreign country on page 1), throughout your period of bona fide residence or physical presence, whichever applies.
 For this purpose, your period of physical presence is the 330 full days during which you were present in a foreign country, not the 12 consecutive months during which those days occurred.